What Organisational Structure Is

 The working definition

-The internal, formal framework of a business which shows the way in which management is linked together, and how authority is transmitted.
+Organisational structure is the internal, formal framework of an organisation.
+It shows the way management is linked together and how authority is transmitted.

 Two parts worth pulling out.